-In fiscal 2017, performance was evaluated at mid-year and at year-end, and each named executive officer was eligible to earn a bonus of up to 25% of his annual bonus target at mid-year and 75% at year-end under the 2017 Executive Plan.
+In fiscal 2019, performance was evaluated at mid-year and at year-end, and each named executive officer was eligible to earn a bonus of up to 25% of his annual bonus target at mid-year and 75% at year-end under the 2019 Executive Plan.
 If less than 25% of the target bonus was earned at mid-year, the unrealized difference (up to the 25% mid-year potential) could be made up at year-end based on annual achievement against annual goals.
 The mid-year evaluation was based on mid-year performance of corporate performance goals only, and payments could not exceed 25% of the annual bonus targets.
-We met our mid-year corporate operating income (non-GAAP) and free cash flow metrics, and achieved 99.7% of our GAS metric.
-Based on our performance during the first half of the year, the named executive officers received 24.98% of their respective annual target bonuses.
+We met each of our mid-year metrics and based on our performance during the first half of the year, the named executive officers received 25% of their respective annual target bonuses.

 The year-end payment was based on total annual performance against the annual performance targets less any payment received at mid-year.
-Annual company performance goals and achievement of such goals were as follows for fiscal 2017.
+Annual company performance goals and achievement of such goals were as follows for fiscal 2019.

-Plan Metric Financial Target (\$) Actual Results (\$) Growth in annual spend 4.50% 4.14% Non-GAAP corporate operating income \$224 million \$235.8 million Free cash flow \$167. million \$187.2 million
+Plan Metric Financial Target (\$) Actual Results (\$)

+Growth in annual spend 9.0% 10.6%

+Free cash flow 230.0 million 236.8 million